 Incumbent president’s supporters accused of attacks in ongoing unrest, but deny any involvement.

-Ban Ki-moon, the UN secretary-general, has said that forces loyal to Laurent Gbagbo, the Cote d’Iviore president, have tried to blockade the UN mission there and that the country faces a “real risk” of returning to civil war.
+Earlier, Ban Ki-moon, the UN secretary-general, said that forces loyal to Gbagbo have tried to blockade the UN mission in Abidjan and that the country faces a “real risk” of returning to civil war.

-Ban made the comments on Tuesday when briefing the UN General Assembly, and called on member states to prepare supplies to help the mission.
+Ban made the comments on Tuesday while briefing the General Assembly, and called on member states to prepare supplies to help the mission.

-The pro-Gbagbo Constitutional Council overturned results certified by the UN mission that said that Ouattara won the poll.
+The pro-Gbagbo Constitutional Council overturned results certified by the UN mission that made Ouattara the winner of the poll.

 “The intention of Mr Gbagbo and the security forces loyal to him is clearly to blockade the United Nations peacekeeping mission and to suffocate the government of President-elect Ouattara,” Ban said.